(214) 390-7947 (Overseas Callers)

 Is it safe to travel to Tanzania?

 Yes, it is safe to travel and volunteer in Tanzania.
 The government is doing its best to make sure that international travelers can come and experience the beauty of Tanzania as safely as possible.
-IFRE also aims to keep you safe and away from dangers during your experience abroad.
+IFRE also aims to keep you safe and away from danger during your experience abroad.

 What safety measures should I take?

 Even though Tanzania is a safe country for foreigners, it is always a good idea to exercise some caution during your travels.
-The occurrence of mass protests and violence is rare, yet you always have to be vigilant of your surroundings and take precautionary measures as you would do in any other country.
+The occurrence of mass protests and violence is rare, yet you always have to be vigilant of your surroundings and take precautionary measures as you would in any other country.
 You must always make sure that no one is following you and need to keep your money, credit cards, and passport in a safe place.
 We advise you to do proper research on your destination prior to travel.

 What will happen if I get sick during my volunteering project in Tanzania?

 If you ever get sick and require immediate help, our field staff will take care of you and bring you to the nearest hospital or medical clinic.
-Our in-country coordinator along with the doctors and medical professionals will do their best to treat you while you are sick.
+Our in-country coordinator, along with the doctors and medical professionals, will do their best to treat you while you are sick.
 Be sure to bring along your passport and proof of your insurance policy.

 Why must I get travel insurance before volunteering?